umasubra/ExcelJsDocumentation/resources/referenceCollection.md

 ### remove(rangeObject: range)

-Remove a reference object from the collection.
+Removes a reference from the collection.

 #### Syntax
 ```js